San Isidro Club

-San Isidro Club (mostly known for its acronym SIC) is an Argentine sports club based in the Boulogne Sur Mer district of Greater Buenos Aires.
+San Isidro Club (mostly known for its acronym SIC) is an Argentine amateur sports club based in the Boulogne Sur Mer district of Greater Buenos Aires.
 The club has gained recognition due to its rugby union team, being one of the most successful clubs of Argentina with 27 Torneo de la URBA championships won.
 SIC has also won 4 Nacional de Clubes tournaments.

 The senior team currently competes in Top 12, the highest division of the Unión de Rugby de Buenos Aires league system while the field hockey team plays at tournaments organised by the Buenos Aires Hockey Association (AHBA).
 The club also has a children association football section.

 History

 Origins of the club

 In 1935 the Club Atlético San Isidro (mostly known by its acronym "CASI") played Atlético del Rosario in its home venue.
 After the match, CASI held the traditional meeting with the rival team in the Salón Cullen of the club, where no women attended.
 During the dinner, one of the guests spilled a cup of wine over his pants, which he took off and continued eating.
 The rest of the players that were sat at the table showed their solidarity with him and also took their pants and continued with the dinner as if nothing had happened.